ChristyHiii/EmojiPolaroid/README.md

 MIT License © 2025 ChrisTing Huang.
 Feel free to use for learning, research, and creative projects.
 Contributions and forks are welcome! — just credit the original author🍬

-🌟 If you enjoy this project, please ⭐ star the repository and share it.
+🌟 If you enjoy this project, please ⭐ star the repository and share it — hope it can bring u joyful 🥳

 ---